neiljethani/neiljethani.github.io/_projects/explaining_with_realx.markdown

 </div>
 Real-X works by first training a new predictor model to approximate the true probability of the target given any subset of features in the input using the same procedure as Eval-X.
 Real-X then trains a selector model to select minimal feature subsets that maximizes the likelihood of the target, as measured by the Eval-X style predictor model.
-This prevents that the selector model from learning encodings.
+This prevents the selector model from learning encodings.

 Real-X accomplishes the following:
 1. Provides fast explanations with a single forward pass